philmcminn/new-paper/README.md

 feature of a good text editor, so long as you include all the relevant files in the scope of the search.

-## 6. Getting Your Own Paper and Its Repository Set up
+## 6. Getting Your Own Paper and Its Repository Setup

 You can create a simplified version of `new-paper` (with advisory text and example figures and tables removed) using the `copy_new_paper.py` Python script.